-To provide research-based education and products that enhance the lives of children with developmental needs and to empower therapists, teachers, and parents who work and live with them.
+To provide research-based education and products that enhance the lives of children with developmental needs and to empower therapists, teachers, parents, and caregivers who work and live with them

 Rachel is passionate about sharing her knowledge of sensory integration by participating in speaking engagements with nonprofit organizations, schools, childcare centers, and community events to increase early identification of sensory processing challenges.

-Gwen Wild is the AOTA and ASHA CE Provider for Sensational Brain LLC.
+Gwen Wild is the AOTA CE Administrator for Sensational Brain LLC.
 She is also on the faculty of PESI and Summit Professional Education and travels nationwide speaking on sensory processing and self-regulation.